 The EXTEST instruction is not associated with its own Data Register chain.
 The EXTEST instruction uses the data that has been preloaded into the Boundary Scan Data Register using the SAMPLE/PRELOAD instruction.
 When the EXTEST instruction is present in the Instruction Register, the preloaded data in the Boundary Scan Data Register associated with the outputs and output enables are used to drive the GPIO pads rather than the signals coming from the core.
-This allows tests to be developed that drive known values out of the controller, which can be used to verify connectivity.
-While the EXTEST instruction is present in the Instruction Register, the Boundary Scan Data Register can be accessed to sample and shift out the current data and load new data into the Boundary Scan Data Register.
+This allows into the IDCODE chain and shifts it out.